PooyehA/Deep-LASI/docs/source/documentation.rst

 Figure 38.
 TDP showing the two FRET populations

 By clicking on **Select ROI**, you can choose a cluster and obtain dynamic information about it.
-The mean values of dwell time, initial and final FRET, and the number of transitions appear on the box to the right, see figure 39.
-By choosing the **Fit Selection** you can fit the dwell time on the next window.
+The mean values of dwell time, initial and final FRET, and the number of transitions appear on the box to the right, see figure 39. **Plot Dwelltimes** gives a separate figure containing the plot.
+By choosing the **Fit Selection** you can fit the dwell time on a next window being open. **Plot FRET** will show you the FRET populations histogram.

 .. image:: ./../figures/documents/Fig_39_TDP_to_Fit.png
    :width: 300